provenance-io/provenance/docs/proto-docs.md

-<a name="provenance.attribute.v1.EventAttributeExpiredDelete"></a>
+<a name="provenance.attribute.v1.EventAttributeExpired"></a>

-### EventAttributeExpiredDelete
+### EventAttributeExpired
-EventAttributeExpiredDelete event emitted when attribute has expired and been deleted in BeginBlocker
+EventAttributeExpired event emitted when attribute has expired and been deleted in BeginBlocker

 | Field | Type | Label | Description |